rkish3721/Eng3/README.md

 ## Neopixel
 ### Description & Code
 This assignment was about using the neopixel on the board as well as the rgb led with circuit python to get it to light up in a rainbow pattern.
+I was able to do both of these and used code from the library package to help understand it.
 ```python
 # SPDX-FileCopyrightText: 2022 ladyada for Adafruit Industries
 # SPDX-License-Identifier: MIT